What is an IBS Flare up?

 - Carbonated beverages

 Individual tolerance to non-FODMAP food triggers varies widely.
-If you feel like they may be a trigger for you, try using a food journal and monitoring how your symptoms vary when you consume these foods.
-Often reducing from your regular intake can help reduce symptoms, especially during an IBS flare.
+If you feel like they may be a trigger for you, try using a food journal and monitoring how your IBS flare symptoms vary when you consume these foods.
+Often reducing from your regular intake can help reduce IBS symptoms, especially during an IBS flare up.

 It’s important to find stress management and mindfulness techniques that work for you.
-These strategies can help make the interaction between the brain and the gut more positive and improve symptoms during a flare.
+These strategies can help make the interaction between the brain and the gut more positive.
+Improving IBS symptoms during a bad IBS flare up.